Welcome to my first ever #FessUpFriday blog series post. To begin the series, I felt it was only right for me to ‘fess up’ first…

 J had brought his PE kit home the day before so that I could wash it and promptly return it to its rightful place upon his peg should he need it during the next few days.
 J’s PE kit consisted of a red t-shirt with the school logo embroidered onto the chest and a pair of black shorts.

 As his kit were both ‘dark-wash items’ I threw them into the wash together along with the other darks, which there was a fair amount of.
-Following them being washed, I then threw all the darks into the tumble dryer as I tended to do back then because I couldn’t be arsed hanging things out on the line whilst caring for a newborn.
+Following them being washed, I then threw all the darks into the tumble dryer as I tended to do back then because I couldn’t be bothered hanging things out on the line whilst caring for a newborn.

 The time seemed to be getting on and I was aware that I would need to leave shortly for the school run.
 I stupidly decided as I often tend to make these silly decisions to set myself the challenge of getting all the drying folded and sorted before leaving for school, that way I could then return the PE kit that day.
-This would give me a sense of accomplishment and of course, piss every other parent off with my amazing organised, domestic goddess like appearance.
+This would give me a sense of accomplishment and of course, mostly likely annoy every other parent with my amazing, organised, domestic goddess like appearance.
 Nobody would ever guess that I had been sat in my pyjamas until 11am that morning watching Holly and Phil whilst feeding a fussy baby.
 I was rocking this Super Mum malarky like a boss…

 Two days later J came home with his PE kit tucked inside his school bag.
 I was slightly surprised as I didn’t think it would need to be washed again so soon but who was I to argue?
 J waited until we were back at home to quietly tell me “Mummy, you got my PE kit wrong”.
 I was perplexed and wondered whether it may be the wrong size and so opened his PE kit to check.
 Inside was one red t-shirt with the logo which seemed to be the right size to me and one pair of black… OH MY GOD, NO!!!
 BLACK KNICKERS!?
 Not just any black knickers but my biggest, tummy hugging, post birth, Bridget-sodding-Jones knickers.
 How the hell had they got into my son’s PE kit!?
 Never mind that but who else had seen my Granny pants?
 Oh god… what if J had to wear them for his PE lesson!?
 Oh god the shame…